PoisotLab/ms_betacov_mapping/README.md

 sharing network, generated from a previously published generalized additive mixed model of virus sharing by a tensor function of phylogenetic distance and geographic range overlap across mammals [@Albery2020PreGlo].
-This network stores pairwise values of viral community similarity.
+This network stores pairwise values of viral community similarity, measured for all hosts (to maintain consistency with teh phylogenetic diversity measure) across all viruses; therefore, we consider that it accounts for some overall similarity in the way hosts deal with viruses, and not only betacoronaviruses.
+There is empirical evidence that capacity for cross-species transmission even between divergent species is generally high [@Mollentze2020Viral], especially for beta-coronaviruses [@Latinne2020Origin].
 To project viral sharing values into a single value for every pixel, we averaged the pairwise scores.
 High values of the average sharing propensity means that this specific extant bat assemblage is likely to be proficient at exchanging viruses.

 ## Composite risk map